scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ## Flake8

-[Flake8][] can check a collection of good practices for you, ranging from simple style to things that might confuse or detract users, such as unused imports and more.
+[Flake8][] can check a collection of good practices for you, ranging from simple style to things that might confuse or detract users, such as unused imports, named values that are never used, mutable default arguments, and more.
 Here is a suggested `setup.cfg` to enable compatibility with Black:

 ```ini
 [flake8]